Gerlach, Nevada

 Gerlach, Nevada is a census-designated place (CDP) in Washoe County, Nevada, United States.
 The population was 130 at the 2020 census.
-It is part of the Reno-Sparks Metropolitan Statistical Area.
+It is part of the Reno-Sparks metropolitan area.
 Prior to 2010, Gerlach was part of the Gerlach–Empire census-designated place.
 The town of Empire is now a separate CDP.
-The next nearest town, Nixon, is 60 mi to the south on a reservation owned by the Pyramid Lake Paiute Tribe.
-The Fly Geyser is located near Gerlach.
+The next nearest town, Nixon, is 60 mi to the south on the Pyramid Lake Indian Reservation.
+The Black Rock Desert and Fly Geyser are located near Gerlach.

 History

-Gerlach was founded in 1906 during the construction of the Western Pacific Railroad Feather River Route.
+Gerlach was founded in 1906 during the construction of the Feather River Route of the Western Pacific Railroad.
 The Gerlach Post Office opened on October 27, 1909.

 Gerlach was named for the Gerlach Land and Cattle Company, owned by Louis Gerlach.

 In 1997, the town and its homes and bars were used by the British team of the Thrust SSC supersonic car, as they pursued their goal of being the first to go faster than the speed of sound, which was achieved on October 15, 1997.
 The record still stands today.
 The Black Rock Saloon in the town kept track of the progress, given at the same time, Craig Breedlove attempted his own pursuit of the sound barrier.
 In 2017, several members of the former Thrust team revisited Gerlach for a reunion to mark the 20th anniversary.

 In 2009, the Space Chair was lofted to near space north of Gerlach.